orenfromberg/orenfromberg.tech/content/blog/setting-up-a-headless-raspberry-pi/index.md

 description: "These are the steps I take when I am setting up a headless Raspberry Pi."
 ---

 These are the steps I take when setting up a headless Raspberry Pi.

+Headless means that there is no other way to interact with it besides connecting to it via SSH.
+There's no monitor and no keyboard or mouse.
+It will sit somewhere in my house running quietly, just doing its thing, whether it's a cron job or hosting some kind of web service.

-Some of the information comes from [here](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md) and [here](https://www.tomshardware.com/reviews/raspberry-pi-headless-setup-how-to,6028.html).
-I often forget these steps so having this post will help remind me what I do every time.
+Some of the information in this post comes from [here](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md) and [here](https://www.tomshardware.com/reviews/raspberry-pi-headless-setup-how-to,6028.html).

+I hope this is useful to you!

 1. Using [this tool](https://www.raspberrypi.org/blog/raspberry-pi-imager-imaging-utility/) on my host machine, I flash the latest version of Raspbian lite to an SD card.